Six outdoor tips for a BearWise fall

 2. Cyclists and trail runners travel quickly and silently and can easily surprise a bear.
 A surprised bear can feel threatened and strike out to defend itself from the “threat.”
 Cyclists and runners should leave ear buds at home, stay alert and periodically make noise, especially on turns and blind curves.

 3. Picnickers can arrive at their picnic site with several days’ worth of calories (for a bear) stashed in their baskets, coolers and packs.
 Enjoy your picnic, but please clean up your table and site before you leave, and don’t leave any food, scraps or trash behind, even “harmless” things like apple cores.
 Burning this stuff in the fire ring or grill is a big no-no. Bears will come and paw through it and learn that picnic grounds are good places to look for food.

 4. Campers often store food and beverages, prepare meals and cook outdoors.
 Rising smoke and air currents can carry yummy food smells a long way.
 Bears have been documented following their noses to food from as far as five miles away.
-So, campers should be extra careful to keep a clean camp, cook well away from their tent and make sure anything bears might find attractive is secured.
-The Interagency Grizzly Bear Committee’s list of Bear-Resistant Products is a good place to look for containers that keep bears out, even if you’re not in camp.
+All campers should be extra careful to keep a clean camp.
+Tent campers should cook well away from their tent and make sure anything bears might find attractive is properly stored and secured.
+The Interagency Grizzly Bear Committee’s list of certified Bear-Resistant Products is a good place to look for containers that keep bears out, even if you’re not in camp.